The blockchain, finally.

 Trustless Interoperability.
 Pyde’s finality certificates are portable proofs — any chain that can verify FALCON signatures can run a light client and prove a Pyde block was finalized.
 Cross-chain calls go through the parachain layer with the same gas fee as a local transaction.

 Predictable Performance.
-Roughly 150 ms DAG rounds and sub-second wave-commit finality, sustained.
+Roughly 150 ms rounds and sub-second wave-commit finality, sustained.

 Maximum Security